-With iOS 13, Apple introduced Apple Arcade, which is a new gaming subscription service that costs $4.99 a month or $49.99 a year and includes Family Sharing in the cost.
-It has launched with over 100 exclusive new games that you won't be able to purchase by themselves or find on other mobile platforms.
+With iOS 13, Apple introduced Apple Arcade, a gaming subscription service that costs $4.99 a month or $49.99 a year and includes Family Sharing in the cost.
+It launched with over 100 exclusive new games that you won't be able to purchase by themselves or find on other mobile platforms.
 New titles are continuously added to the Apple Arcade library, so there will be fresh new content to enjoy every month.

 The latest title from Annapurna Interactive and Simogo is Sayonara Wildhearts, and it's definitely going to take you on a wild ride.